Aloha-no-ka-oi/hm07-qa-us/README.md

 5. Parse the response from postman into Visual Studio Code
 6. Complete code in VSD
 7. Run CMD in file path hm07-qa-us > tests
+8. Run applicable npx jest tests/(put/get/delete/push)Handlers.test.js
+//for example, for the the Put test, you would run the command npx jest tests/putHandlers.test.js